From albatrosses to yellowheads you can learn more about some of New Zealand's native birds, and how we can protect them.

-The New Zealand kea is an endemic parrot found in the South Island's high country.
+The New Zealand kea is an endemic parrot found in the South Island's alpine environments.

 The kōkako belongs to the endemic New Zealand wattlebirds, an ancient family of birds which includes the North and South Island saddleback and the extinct huia.

 The at rsk Baillon's crake/marsh crake/koitareke is an endemic subspecies which inhabits wetlands throughout New Zealand.